AdobeDocs/commerce-php/src/pages/development/components/price-adjustments.md

 }
 ```

-The `ADJUSTMENT_CODE` constant is a unique code for the adjustment which it gets added to the `Magento\Framework\Pricing\Adjustment\Collection` collection.
+The `ADJUSTMENT_CODE` constant is a unique code for the adjustment which is added to the `Magento\Framework\Pricing\Adjustment\Collection` collection.

-The adjustment logic is defined in `extractAdjustment` and `applyAdjustment` functions.
+The adjustment logic is defined in the `extractAdjustment` and `applyAdjustment` functions.

 Price adjustments affect storefront product prices.